 If you were an employee, (not self employed) and have worked in Australia since 1992 then you are likely to have accumulated some superannuation funds.

 These would have been paid direct to your superannuation fund by your employer.
 The contribution rate your employer had to pay has been rising, from 3% of your income back in 1992, with a goal of being as high as 12% by 2026 – this means you may have saved a significant sum.

 But it’s possible that like many people, you’ve lost touch with your money.

 You may be unclear about which superannuation provider you are with, which fund you are invested in or what fees are being paid.
 Or you may have lost track of your contributions completely.

 Summer can help you find your money.
-Make a start by contacting the Australian Taxation Office (ATO) using their searching for lost super form and post it over to them, or alternatively drop it into your nearest Forsyth Barr office and we can post it on your behalf.
+Make a start by contacting the Australian Taxation Office (ATO) and completing their searching for lost super form and posting it over to them, or alternatively dropping it into your nearest Forsyth Barr office so that we can post it on your behalf.

 You could also utilise the ATO’s online services and create a MyGov profile.
-This will allow you to check who you have your superannuation with online.
+This will allow you to check online who you have your superannuation with and if you have multiple Super account, you can even roll them over into one account using the ATO.

 If your funds are invested with an Australian Prudential Regulation Authority (APRA) certified provider, then you are likely to be able to bring your investment across to your Summer KiwiSaver scheme account.
 You can check whether your fund is APRA certified by going to the super fund look-up website.